 Orlando Bosch Avila

-Cuban exile militant, terrorist responsible for a prior attack on Cubana Flight 455, and member of both the CIA backed Operation 40 and Insurrectional Movement of Revolutionary Recovery (MIRR).
-He later formed the Coordination of United Revolutionary Organizations (CORU) group.
+He was a Cuban exile militant and terrorist charged but acquitted of a prior attack on Cubana Flight 455.
+Bosch additionally was a member of both the CIA backed Operation 40 and Insurrectional Movement of Revolutionary Recovery (MIRR).
+He later formed the anti-Castro Coordination of United Revolutionary Organizations (CORU) group.